secseattle/secseattle.github.io/index.md

 ## Services component values
 text:
-  commercial: "We do commercial!"
+  commercial: ""
-  residential: "We do residential!"
+  residential: ""
-  excavation: "We do excavation!"
+  excavation: ""

 ## Counter component values
 ##This will add a counter component to the index page if filled in